aalto-ui/VSGUI10K/README.md

 ## If you want to plot the figures...

 Make sure that you have run above (except stimuli generation scripts) before plotting.
 The scripts used to produce figures are stored in <python/plots>.
 Run each script to produce the desired plot.
+For instance,

+    python3 -m python.plots.fig0_graphical_abstract

 Note that regression-related Figures (3, 7, 9 in main paper) are plotted via R.